MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extension-example.md

 }
 ```

 ## Upgrade Code
-The following codeunit is used when you upgrade to a new version.
+The following codeunit is used to upgrade to the new version.

 ```
-codeunit 700000005 UpgradeCode
+codeunit 50105 RewardsUpgradeCode
 {
     Subtype = Upgrade;